-An unpleasant fishy odor from your vagina might also be accompanied by white or grey discharge that is thin and watery, and could become more noticeable after sexual intercourse.
+An unpleasant fishy odour from your vagina might also be accompanied by a white or grey discharge that is thin and watery and could become more noticeable after sexual intercourse.

 How to treat it: Antibiotics prescribed by a doctor.

-Possible cause: Transferred smell from use of condoms or semen after sexual intercourse.
+Possible cause: The transferred smell from the use of condoms or semen after sexual intercourse.

 As much as you want to keep your lady garden nice and clean, if it starts to smell like the bleach you use to scrub your bathroom tiles or chlorine which is added to swimming pools, then this might cause a bit of alarm.